Fun fortune cookie wood carving

 I used a basswood block that is 1.5 inches (3.
 8 cm) square.
 The carving ends up being slightly bigger than a real fortune cookie.

+You will need a sturdy knife.
 You will also need a ruler, and a pencil or pen.
 I strongly recommend that you use a real fortune cookie for reference.
 It also helps you see how similar the bottom needs to be to the top.

 Always wear a carving glove for safety and protect your lap with a piece of wood (if you’re a lap carver).
 Even with a glove, I managed to nick my thumb on this carving (due to the tough end grain).
 I skipped protecting my thumb with vet tape while making a paring cut—and paid the price for it.
 Please be careful, and take your time.